 If what you need is a dive deep into nature, immerse yourself in the Berkshires.
-The area will likely be covered in snow already, making it truly a winter wonderland.
-It is a quiet town that values nature, featuring farm-to-table restaurants and protected forests and gardens for your admiration.
+By December, the area will likely already be covered in snow, making it a winter wonderland.
+It is a quiet town with unbeatable farm-to-table restaurants and protected forests and gardens for your admiration.
 If you can stand freezing temperatures, definitely hit the trail and go on a stunning hike.

 Cape Town, South Africa

 The picturesque region of Darjeeling in eastern India is best known for Darjeeling tea, which is unique because tea-makers can use the leaves to make a wide variety of teas.
-But Darjeeling offers much more.
+But Darjeeling offers much more than just tea.
 A Wes Anderson film, The Darjeeling Limited, was set on its historic rail line, which travels through the Himalayas for some of the most spectacular views you can imagine.
 And don’t worry, snow in the region does not typically begin falling until January.

 Dubai, United Arab Emirates

-The island of Hawai’i, also known affectionately as the Big Island, is a great destination no matter which season.
+The island of Hawai’i, also known affectionately as the Big Island, is a great destination no matter which season you go there.
 The weather is unbeatable, and, of course, there is no passport required to visit this faraway paradise.
 If you're not afraid of heights, definitely go zip-lining; you won't see better views from any other angle.

 Jackson Hole, Wyoming

 You won’t be escaping the snow on your trip to Wyoming in December, but you will have plenty of opportunities to shred it.
-The slopes and resorts aren’t the only draw either; the Tetons are adjacent to Jackson Hole and Yellowstone National Park is just north of there, as well.
+The slopes and resorts aren’t the only draws either; the Tetons are adjacent to Jackson Hole, and Yellowstone National Park is just north of there, as well.

 Key West, Florida

-Escaping to America’s southernmost point is the perfect remedy for cabin fever.
+Escaping to America's southernmost point is the perfect remedy for cabin fever.
 The Keys are little more than sunshine and beaches, and the trip will help you momentarily forget the snow up north.
 You can even make a road trip out of it if you live close enough!
 One of our favorite things to do in Key West is a sunset boat tour.
 Pack a bottle of your favorite wine and enjoy one of the most beautiful sights you'll ever witness.

 The Kek Lok Si temple is only one of many exquisite landmarks on Penang Island, off Malaysia’s west coast.
 It can be a good place to recharge spiritually at places of worship, explore nature at botanical gardens and national parks, or just soak up the sun on the beaches.